regine/meltmodel/install.md

 1. To get a C compiler for OS X, you will need to obtain Apple's software development tool [Xcode](https://developer.apple.com/xcode/).
-Included with Xcode are the compilers needed to build DEBaM and DTIM.
+Included with Xcode are the compilers needed to build DEBaM and DETIM.

     * The easiest way to obtain Xcode is via the App Store.
 It's pretty big, so do this somewhere with a fast internet connection.